thefrontside/bigtest/rfcs/0001-new-interactor-api.md

 #### Selecting elements for an Interactor

+This layer is the lowest level of the public API.
+It involves dealing with the details of navigating the DOM and so forth in order to supply elements for the `Interactor`s to operate upon.

 `Selector`s are functions which return a collection of elements (optionally wrapped in a `Promise`).
 The elements can be anything, not just DOM nodes.
 For example, if we are using Puppeteer, `Interactor`s can be used in the Node